cds-snc/digital-canada-ca/content/en/blog/posts/getting-up-to-speed-on-an-agile-team.md

 ---
-title: "0-100 kilometres per hour: getting up to speed on an agile team"
+title: '0-100 kilometres per hour: getting up to speed on an agile team'
+description: >-
-description: "Coming into a new environment, given the right setup, can be a smooth ramp up and a quick transition into being productive without causing a lot of friction and slowdowns for the existing team."
+  Coming into a new environment, given the right setup, can be a smooth ramp up and a quick transition into being productive without causing a lot of friction and slowdowns for the existing team.
-author: Tim Arney, Developer
+author: 'Tim Arney, Developer'
-date: 2018-10-16 09:00:00 -0400
+date: '2018-10-16 09:00:00 -0400'
-image: /img/cds/blog-up-to-speed.png
+image: /img/cds/blog/blog-up-to-speed.jpg
 image-alt: Car dashboard showing speedometer.
-translationKey: "getting-up-to-speed"
+translationKey: getting-up-to-speed
+thumb: /img/cds/blog/thumb/blog-up-to-speed.jpg
+processed: 1550507384325
 ---

 Driving someone else's vehicle can sometimes feel a little off.
 Mirrors need to be adjusted, seats repositioned, gauges moved to your comfort zone.
 It's not your car, but you still have a general sense of where things should be and roughly how they should work.
 Joining a new team should be the same.
 Walking in, you should be able to get a sense of how things work fairly quickly.
 Joining a new team shouldn’t feel like getting into a helicopter with no training and being asked to fly it.